ErikLMeyer/SE-Sprint3-Exercises-Chapter-2/README.md

 about: Some exercies copied down by following allong to Web Development with Express and Node, 2nd
     Edition by Ethan Brown

-All code copied from Ethan Brown from textbook.
+All code copied from Ethan Brown from textbook except where noted.

 Required files:

-helloworld.js, home.html, about.html, 404.html, logo.png
+helloworld.js, home.html, about.html, 404.html, logo.png, package.json, secret.html